 Around 1900, Ferdinand de Saussure imagined the encounter between two formless nebulae: thought and sound.
-Their encounter engenders the necessity to unite and divide.
-Therefore the contours of forms are emerging, ending up in
+Their encounter engenders the necessity to unite and divide: contours of forms start emerging, ending up in

 The attraction between thought and sound creates a union: the sign.
 An idea is fixed in a sound and a sound becomes the sign of an idea.
 In-forming the amorphous, by coupling and delimiting signs, creates the articulation of an expression and a content.
-The result is a
+Resulting in a

 system of signs :